adamw/website/content/blog/2008-05-06-envers-preview-3-logging-data-for-revisions-seam-demo.md

 dsq_thread_id:
   - 1051934455
 categories:
-  - Envers
-  - Java
+  - envers
-  - JBoss
+  - java
-  - Uncategorized
+  - hibernate

 ---
 With the preview 3 release of [Envers][1], you can easily associate additional data with revisions.
 This could be, for example, the name of the user making the change.
 You simply need to annotate an entity with `@RevisionEntity`: an instance of this entity will be persisted with each new revision.
 To provide a way to fill the entity with custom data, you need to implement an interface, and pass it as a parameter to the annotation.[buy inflatable aviva water sports][2]